Scan & Deliver FAQ

 How will I be notified when an item has arrived?

 A notice is sent to your email account with instructions on how to access the PDF.
-Scan & Deliver articles and book chapters are uploaded to a secure server which will allow you to view, print, or download the material for 30 days.
+Scan & Deliver articles and book chapters are uploaded to a secure server where you can view, print, or download the material for 30 days.

 What happens if a Scan & Deliver request cannot be filled?

-If for whatever reason the journal article or book chapter is not available in our own collection, we will automatically route your request to interLibrary loan and obtain this material for you from another library.
-You should receive your requested items and be notified as usual, with no disruption or delay in service.
+If the journal article or book chapter is not available in our own collection, we will automatically route your request to interlibrary loan and obtain the material from another library.

 Are there any restrictions on Scan & Deliver requests?

 Yes.
-Some items that are not part of Scan & Deliver include: course materials, including course reserves; archives and special collections material, especially items too fragile or brittle for scanning; requests exceeding 100 pages.
-If you have questions regarding these materials, please contact the Library Services & Information Desk
+Some items are not part of Scan & Deliver, including course materials, course reserves, archives and special collections material, especially fragile or brittle items, and requests exceeding 100 pages.
+Questions may be sent to the Library Services & Information Desk.

 I am working for a faculty member and need to submit research requests on their behalf.
 What should I put on the Scan & Deliver form?

-Since this service at present applied only to graduate students, faculty, and staff, it is essential that the faculty member doing the research contact us ahead of time, alerting us to the fact that a designated undergraduate student assistant will be making requests on their behalf.
-The student can use their own log in, but please remember to put the faculty member's name and contact information on the form in the "Comments" field.
+The faculty member should contact us ahead of time to let us know that a designated student assistant will be making requests on their behalf.
+The student may use their own login, but should include the faculty member’s name and contact information in the “Comments” field.

 Who should I contact with more questions?